Shelob9/blockswp-share-block/README.md

 # ShareBlock
-Gutenberg social share block.
-Beta AF.
+Gutenberg social share block for WordPress.

-_If you need a working copy use [the releases](/releases/blockswp-share-block.zip)_
+_Are you looking for a working copy of this plugin?_ Use [this link for a built ZIP file](/releases/share-block.zip)_ See the rest of this readme if you're a developer and want to build plugin yourself.

 ## Development
+Make sure you have [npm](https://npmjs.com) installed first.

 * `npm install`
 * `npm run dev`